randsleadershipslack/documents-and-resources/code-of-conduct.md

 Don't be a bystander, be a leader.
 Role model respectful behavior, but also help to address disrespect when you see it within your community.

-**Consequence**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the administrators' discretion.
+**The Bottom Line**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the administrators' discretion.

 ## Privacy